AllTheMods/alltheguides/docs/atmg/gravitas2/beginings.md

 ## A Word of Warning: Dragons
 **Stay away from the dragons.**
 Really.
 Stay away.
 They are not early-game friendly and will destroy you and your surroundings.

 ---

-## What's Next?
-(A Glimpse into Chapter 2)

-You've laid the foundation!
-With `Copper` tools, a basic shelter, and an understanding of core TFC mechanics, you're poised for further advancement.
-The next steps in your Gravitas² journey will likely involve:

-*   Deeper exploration and more systematic `Ore` hunting with your `Prospector's Pick`.
-*   Mastering the `Stone Anvil` and progressing to a `Copper Anvil`.
-*   Producing `Bronze` and crafting `Bronze` tools and armor.
-*   Expanding your farm, possibly with irrigation and new `Crop` types.
-*   Further developing your `Beekeeping` operation for consistent `Honeycomb`.
-*   Delving into more complex TFC mechanics and potentially starting with early Create mod contraptions using `Treated Lumber`.

-Keep consulting your TFC Guidebook and the in-game questline!
-Good luck!

----